 13. Walk Across the Tiber Island

-Tiber Island is an amazing modern-day site. two bridges connect either bank of Rome to this small island which is home to one of Rome’s primary hospitals.
-Locals say that if you are not born on Tiber Island you are not truly Roman.
+Tiber Island is an amazing modern-day site.
+Two bridges connect the banks of Rome to this small island, which is home to one of the city’s main hospitals.
+Locals say that if you are not born on Tiber Island, you are not truly Roman.

-It is common to hear locals use being born on this island to add credibility to an argument.
-Maybe two Romans are debating about a historical or traditional cuisine and one says, “Listen, I was born on Tiber Island.”
-That can often be enough to end the argument.
+It’s common to hear locals use being born on this island to add credibility to an argument.
+Two Romans may be debating a historical fact or traditional cuisine and if one says, “Listen, I was born on Tiber Island,” that can often be enough to end the argument.

-Legend has it that the body of Rome’s last king prior to the republic, Tarquinius Superbus, was thrown into the Tiber river in 510 BC and eventually sentiment built up around him to form the island.
-This is almost definitely not true but I love a good legend.
+Legend has it that the body of Rome’s last king prior to the republic, Tarquinius Superbus, was thrown into the Tiber river in 510 B.C. and that eventually sediment built up around him to form the island.
+This is almost definitely not true, but I love a good legend.

-In the summer you will see bars open on Tiber Island and even a mini-movie theatre.
-It is one of my favorite places to sit down and have a drink with friends and loved ones in the hot summer.
-Often the cool water flowing around the island can drop the temperatures a degree or two.
+Also, you’ll see bars open on Tiber Island and even a mini-movie theatre in the summer.
+It’s one of my favorite places to sit down and have a drink with friends and loved ones in the heat of summer.
+Often, the cool water flowing around the island can drop the temperatures a degree or two.

 Address: Tiber Island

 Small Donation | Stop-by Attraction | Santa Maria in Comedian Church